square-computersetup/square-computersetup.github.io/_pages/mac-okta-fastpass.md

 {% include figure url="/assets/images/okta-fp-touchid-1.png" image_path="/assets/images/okta-fp-touchid-1.png" %}

+{% include figure url="/assets/images/enable-touch-id.png" image_path="/assets/images/enable-touch-id.png" %}

 If you opted-in for Touch ID you will see the above screen.
 If you skipped Touch ID, please move to the next step:

 Click [Enable](){: .btn .btn--inverse .btn--small} Touch ID.

-You may be prompted to authenticate with Touch ID.
-Authenticate using Touch ID.
+If prompted, authenticate using Touch ID.

-You're all setup with Okta Fastpass!
+Success! 🎉 You're all setup with Okta Fastpass!

 [Next](/mac-chrome){: .btn .btn--success}